hgonomeg/bansu/README.md

 ### Docker container setup

 A `Dockerfile` is included to build a suitable Docker container image.
+The image is based on Fedora but can be used on any distribution.

 In order to build it: